 By the 1950s, several Mafia bosses had made legitimate investments in legalized casinos in Las Vegas, Nevada, where they skimmed cash before it was recorded.
 The amount is estimated to have been hundreds of millions of dollars.

 Operating in the shadows, the Mafia faced little opposition from law enforcement for years, as local law enforcement agencies did not have the resources or knowledge to effectively combat organized crime committed by a secret society they were unaware existed.

-In 1963, Joe Valachi became the first Mafia member to turn state’s evidence, and provided detailed information of its inner workings and secrets of the organization.
+In 1963, Joe Valachi became the first Mafia member to turn state evidence and provide detailed information about the inner workings and secrets of the organization.
 Afterward, the Federal Bureau of Investigation began an aggressive assault on the Mafia’s National Crime Syndicate.
 Though this created more pressure on the Mafia, it did little to curb their criminal activities.

 However, the Mafia’s influence in the Las Vegas economy began to dwindle when the Nevada State Legislature passed a law that made it easier for corporations to own casinos in 1969.
-The U.S. Congress passed the RICO Act a year later, which gave more authority to law enforcement to pursue the mafia for its illegal activities.
-Success was made by the beginning of the 1980s when the FBI was able to rid Las Vegas casinos of Mafia control and made a determined effort to loosen the Mafia’s stronghold on labor unions.
+The U.S. Congress passed the RICO Act a year later, giving law enforcement more authority to pursue the mafia for its illegal activities.
+Success was made by the beginning of the 1980s when the FBI was able to rid Las Vegas casinos of Mafia control and determined to loosen the Mafia’s stronghold on labor unions.

 Between 1981 and 1992, 23 mafia bosses from around the country were convicted under the RICO law.
 Over 1000 crime family figures were convicted by 1990.
 While this significantly crippled many Mafia families around the country, the most powerful families continued to dominate crime in their territories.